forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 * Regional or even world-wide disasters are possible due to risks of further escalation and/or risks of nuclear catastrophes - for example the situation at Europe's largest nuclear plant is almost constantly fragile.

-[to update:
+> Updates Situation September/October 2023:
-For example the Russian defenses are effective and well built in most parts along the front-line - especially considering the fortifications were built in a short time and during wartime.
+> The Russian defenses are effective and well built in most parts along the front-line - especially considering the fortifications were built in a short time and during wartime.
 Additionally Russia produces effective anti-armor weapons and the Russian forces do credible decentralized defense.
-Nevertheless Ukraine has currently the initiative in many locations along the long front-line and has demonstrated to be able to breach even strong defenses thanks to courage, skill and sophisticated equipment and tactics.
-The ability for offense and especially to reduce losses is likely to (further) increases with new equipment such as modern(ised) and integrated multirole aircrafts (F16) and other equipment (such as unmanned demining vehicles) in about half a year.]
+But so have the Ukraine: effective anti armor weapons and very good defenses (strong since early on and further improved by lessons from the war).
+Ukraine has demonstrated to be able to breach even strong defenses thanks to courage, skill and sophisticated equipment and tactics.
+The ability for offense and especially to reduce losses is likely to (further) increase with continued support (more NATO standard equipment) and new capabilities such as modern(ised) and integrated multirole aircrafts (F16) and other equipment (such as unmanned demining vehicles) in about half a year - continued support for Ukraine is considered to be guaranteed as European countries and the US have many interests for support and additionally the US have a 700++ billion $ defense budged.

+(note updates above - rewriting planned)
 From a military perspective, the Ukrainian defenders seem able to reconquer some territory.
 One reason is that in recently occupied territory the Russian defenses (some hastily built and improvised) have  weak points respectively sides (which are spotted by world-class intelligences) and the support from the local population is low, not there or adverse.
 However, how much actual territorial regains improve the negotiation position is unclear since both sides likely are aware of this capability and other points such as lessening of current and prevention of further sanctions, the overall security framework and restoration of relations with Ukraine and others (such as the US and European countries) are likely more important for Russia than territory.
 Broad Russian advances are less likely since the Ukrainian defenses are strong: 3) Fortified positions and the light modern weapons are very well suited to defend fortified positions, 2) The Ukrainian soldiers are able to use them efficiently, which is not at all a matter of course: skill, courage, tactical cleverness and organization are necessary - and 1) they fight for and in their homeland which is a huge boost.

 > Bloody battles can be spared for computer/console titles.

-From prosperity and development perspective a stop of war seems crucial for both Ukraine and for Russia: if the war escalates or continues much longer an increased and possibly permanent (people tend to settle with time) exodus of skilled workers and the young generation is a risk - with likely impeding their scientific and economic capabilities (and thereby also the military capabilities).
+From prosperity and development perspective a stop of war seems crucial for both Ukraine and for Russia: if the war escalates or continues much longer an increased and possibly permanent destruction and an exodus of skilled workers and the young generation is a risk (people tend to settle with time) - with likely impeding their scientific and economic capabilities (and thereby also the military capabilities).
 Though when people are motivated to come back (i.e. such that there is no large population/brain drain) and keep friendships there are also chances.